Wet Blocking for Knit and Crochet Projects

-- Wool fibers will shrink or felt at high temperature
+- Wool fibers may shrink or felt at high temperature

-- Cotton fibers will shrink at high temperature
+- Cotton fibers may shrink at high temperature

-- Acrylic fibers will lose elasticity at high temperature
+- Acrylic fibers may lose elasticity at high temperature

-STEP 2: Drain the sink & gently squeeze the excess moisture out by pressing the item against the sink edges.
+STEP 2: Drain the sink and gently squeeze the excess moisture out by pressing the item against the sink edges.

 STEP 3: Depending on the size of the item, lay 1 or 2 bath towels onto the blocking board (or interlocking play mat).
-Then, carefully lift the wet item out of the sink without stretching it by its own weight & lay it flat onto the towel surface.
+Then, carefully lift the wet item out of the sink without stretching it by its own weight, then lay it flat onto the towel surface.
 Roll the item in the towel to absorb moisture.

-STEP 4: Remove towels & spread out the item on the blocking board, shaping it to the specified measurements.
+STEP 4: Remove towels and spread out the item on the blocking board, shaping it to the specified measurements.

 STEP 5: Optional – Secure the item around the edges using rust-resistant blocking pins.